Blog Conversion Elements

 My responsibilities

-I designed and developed 5 responsive shortcode blog elements.
-I fetched data from an already available Quicken web pricing API.
+๐Ÿ—‚๏ธ I fetched data from an already available Quicken web product pricing API.

-I gathered feedback on the designs and user experience from multiple teams, and iterated improvements into the final versions.
+๐Ÿ’ฌ I gathered feedback on the designs and user experience from multiple teams, and iterated improvements into the final versions.

 The challenge

-I was most drawn to the idea of low-frame count animations visually showing the user how some of our core financial software features might look and function.
-Also, if we can tie in an introductory copy line from the content the element is embedded in, that will keep the element feeling like its part of the content.
-The slowly animating element will be a nice break from a text-heavy page while not being interruptive or obnoxious.
+Additionally, if we can tie in an introductory copy line from the content the element is embedded in, that will keep the element feeling like it's part of the content.

 Results

-That said, with such a clear, positive impact in revenue, I think testing and integration of these elements should have continued.
-They were development and design complete; they just needed to be implemented more broadly in our content.
-I’m still proud of this project and the potential revenue it would have captured for company.
+๐ŸŒŸ That said, with such a clear, positive impact on visitor conversions, I think testing and integration of these elements should have continued.
+They'd eventually have been updated to match the rebrand.
+Iโ€™m still proud of this project and the potential revenue it would have generated for the company.